Earthquake to drag on Chile recession recovery

 The 8.8-magnitude quake tore up highways and bridges, knocked out power that feeds mines and factories, and shook apart scores of buildings, killing more than 700 people.

-With details of the extent of the destruction still emerging, economists said it was hard to estimate the degree to which Latin America's most advanced economy would be set back.
+With details of the extent of the destruction still emerging, economists said it was hard to estimate the degree to which Latin America's most advanced would be set back.

 The damage could cost Chile up to $30bn, equivalent to roughly 15 percent of GDP, said Eqecat, a firm that helps insurers model catastrophe risks.